 Dedicated school buses provide convenient transport to St. Joseph’s from the surrounding areas where our associated feeder schools are located.
-Local service buses also run regularly between Chorley, Horwich, Bolton, Westhoughton and stop close to the school, on Chorley New Road.
+Local service buses, principally the 575, also run regularly between Chorley, Horwich, Bolton, Westhoughton and stop close to the school, on Chorley New Road.

 The buses and their times are allocated to the school by TfGM.